McConnell cancels August recess for Senate

 That pleases members of his conference, who elected him leader, and must do so again next year.

 "I think it reflects his way to read the tea leaves.
-He has a good political sense," said Sen. Johnny Isakson, a Georgia Republican, about McConnell's decision to stay in August.
+He has a good political sense," said Sen. Johnny Isakson, a Georgia Republican, said prior to McConnell's official decision to stay in August.
 "I think anybody who looks at it realizes you have a readymade issue that somebody can make hay out of that would take up a lot of time."

 "He's a terrific leader," said Utah Republican Sen. Orrin Hatch, an ally of McConnell's.
 "He's very intelligent.
 He pays attention to the rules.
 He's very good at the rules."